-Reconciling the SAP GL bank account to the physical bank account balance and statement can be a time consuming process.
+Reconciling SAP bank accounts to a physical bank account balance and statement can be a time consuming process.

-BEST provides an SAP add-on module for GL Reconciliations that reconciles all manner of GL (General Ledger) accounts including bank accounts.
+BEST provides an SAP add-on module for GL Reconciliations that reconciles all manner of GL (General Ledger) accounts including SAP bank reconciliation.

-There are essentially two parts to the BEST bank reconciliation.
+There are essentially two parts to the BEST bank reconciliation in SAP.

 As BEST is in SAP, it links the main bank account(s), sub bank account(s), SAP bank statement tables, external bank balance and any attached supporting documentation such as the bank statement, into one automated and consolidated bank reconciliation report, all within SAP itself.